mange77test/demo-repo/README.md

 # demo-repo
-Just a trial repo for github testes
+Just a trial repo for github tests.
+Tests was misspelled adding a new row for merge view